rgwood/Project-Santa-Cruz-Private-Preview/user-guides/prototyping/create-nocode-vision.md

 ## Connect a device to your project

 After creating a vision solution, you must add a device and its corresponding IoT Hub to it.

+1. Power on your devkit.

 1. In the **IoT Hub** pull-down list, select the IoT hub to which your devkit was provisioned during the [OOBE](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/blob/main/user-guides/getting_started/oobe.md).